-Continuing agricultural practices in wetlands, in the area of land within fifty feet (50'), on riverbanks, or flood plains, by any property owner other than a farmer are permissible in accordance with Rule 6.01 provided that the activities are restricted to existing or approved gardens, pastures, and fields which have been in use on a regular basis.
-Expansion of gardens, pastures, and fields within regulated wetlands, in the area of land within fifty feet (50'), or on river banks is prohibited without written authorization except as provided under Rule 6.12.
+Continuing agricultural practices in wetlands by any property owner other than a farmer are permissible in accordance with Rule 6.01 provided that the activities are restricted to existing or approved gardens, pastures, and fields which have been in use on a regular basis.
+Expansion of gardens, pastures, and fields within regulated wetlands is prohibited without written authorization except as provided under Rule 6.12.